 Staying two nights at this hotel in the historic town of Sheki (Shaki) in northern Azerbaijan will surely go down as one of the highlights of our time in the Caucasus.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.

 History of the Sheki caravanserai

 Caravanserais were constructed in the early 19th century to accommodate travellers on the Silk Road.

-The Caucasus aren’t traditionally considered part of the famous trading thoroughfare that connects China with Turkey and Europe; but so far as the Silk Road was actually an ad-hoc series of routes that extended across Central Asia, traders branched out into Sheki and Northern Azerbaijan.
+The Caucasus aren’t traditionally considered part of the famous trading thoroughfare that connects China with Turkey and Europe.
+But the Silk Road was actually an ad-hoc series of different routes that extended across Central Asia and branched out into Sheki, Northern Azerbaijan, Armenia and Georgia.

-This particular caravanserai is actually classified as two separate buildings – the yukhary (upper) and ashaghy (lower) caravanserais.
+This particular caravanserai in Sheki is actually classified as two separate buildings – the yukhary (upper) and ashaghy (lower) caravanserais.

 I can’t emphasise how huge the stone and brick structure is.
 There are close to 600 individual rooms of various sizes – that’s counting the underground storage cells that merchants could access from their sleeping quarters by stepladder if they wanted to check on their goods during the night.

 In 1988, after a period of abandonment, a number of these rooms were turned into basic guest accommodation and travellers once again started treading the stone paths of one of Azerbaijan’s oldest accommodations.